-Overall St atus Current Period Prior Period Overall Trend Observations Based on standardized IV&V scoring The DDI Phase has been rescheduled to adjust phases.
-CMS Wave and Central Wave activities are fully underway, and Departmental Wave activities have begun.
-During November, Issue 25 was logged to address schedule risks involving the development of interfaces with DFS Treasury's provider of investment portfolio data.
-As of the end of November, Contract Amendment 3 was awaiting final approval and is needed to ratify the schedule of deliverables and costs as approved by the Executive Steering Committee.
+Overall Statu Overall Status Current Period Prior Period Overall Trend Observations Based on standardized IV&V scoring The DDI Phase has been rescheduled to adjust phases.
+Activities are underway for CMS Wave, Central Wave, and Departmental Wave.
+Issue 25 was logged to address schedule risks involving the development of interfaces with DFS Treasury's provider of investment portfolio data.
+During December, Issue 26 was logged to address the need to develop unforeseen functionality to support Treasury bank interfaces.
+During December, Contract Amendment 3 was approved and executed to ratify the schedule of deliverables and costs as approved by the Executive Steering Committee.
 Observed planning activities are consistent with the Project Management Plan and standard practices.
 As part of a multi-faceted organizational change management program, the Project regularly conducts proactive communications to stakeholders, including partner system organizations such as FFMIS/STMS and state agencies.
 The rescheduling has been intended in part to enable agencies to learn, prepare and pursue funding for internal work and to secure commitment from enterprise partner system organizations and agencies to fulfill critical dependencies.
 Risks and Issues are being managed proactively and with an appropriate sense of urgency.
 The Project is actively managing risk to execution of project activities and the implementation schedule.
 The risk of turnover in key positions remains high.
 The multi-year, multi-phase implementation approach increases the probability of occurrence.
 The project's managerial and reporting structure supports staff development, process definition, quality assurance, and other functions necessary for project success.
 Cost management and resource allocation are monitored closely by Track Managers and PMO.
 Quality control, financial control, and vendor processes are established and consistently executed.
-Collaboration between the State Project Team and Accenture Team continues to produce acceptable results.
-The Project tren
+Collaboration between the State Project Team and Accenture Te